patching...

 The Fairfax County Chamber of Commerce opposed the purchase and eventually Board Chairman Sharon Bulova voiced a preference for a re-negotiation of the lease terms.

-The initial vote by the Board of Supervisors on February 22nd was deferred, as over 20 speakers addressed representatives.
+The initial vote by the Board of Supervisors on February 22nd as over 20 speakers addressed representatives.

 While some spoke in favor of the purchase for the reasons that Griffin cited, others found the county’s numbers and financial projections to be flawed.
 Claims about trash volume in the county and whether Covanta or the county could control it were questioned.
 As were environmental issues.